 Dental Health

 Due to the advances in preventative healthcare over the last 20 years, cats and dogs are living longer.
 The downside to this is unless you brush your pets' teeth every day like you do your own then, your pet will develop dental disease.
-Should your pet need dental treatment we are fully equipped to perform dental x-rays, scaling, and polishing and extraction of unhealthy teeth.
+Should your pet need dental treatment we are fully equipped to perform dental x-rays, scaling, as well as polishing and extraction of unhealthy teeth.

 Remember your pet will not stop eating if they have dental disease unless it is extremely advanced.